CS/CS/SB 994: Guardianship

-Guardianship; Expanding factors for a court to consider when appointing a guardian; prohibiting a guardian from consenting to or signing on behalf of a ward an order not to resuscitate without court approval; revising requirements for a petition for the appointment of a guardian; prohibiting professional guardians from petitioning for their own appointment except under certain circumstances; prohibiting guardians from taking certain actions on behalf of an alleged incapacitated person or minor, etc.
+Guardianship; Expanding factors for a court to consider when appointing a guardian; revising requirements for a petition for the appointment of a guardian; prohibiting professional guardians from petitioning for their own appointment except under certain circumstances; prohibiting guardians from taking certain actions on behalf of an alleged incapacitated person or minor, etc.

 • Referred to Children, Families, and Elder Affairs; Judiciary; Rules -SJ 74

 • On Committee agenda-- Children, Families, and Elder Affairs, 01/15/20, 10:30 am, 301 Senate Building

 • Favorable by Children, Families, and Elder Affairs; YEAS 7 NAYS 0 -SJ 154

 • On Committee agenda-- Judiciary, 01/28/20, 4:00 pm, 110 Senate Building

 • CS by Judiciary; YEAS 6 NAYS 0 -SJ 230

 • Pending reference review under Rule 4.7(2) - (Committee Substitute)

 • CS by Judiciary read 1st time -SJ 232

 • On Committee agenda-- Rules, 02/12/20, 4:00 pm, 110 Senate Building